bhrutledge/requirements-py2-py3/README.md

 $ nox -s requirements
 ```

-To upgrade a primary dependency:
+Upgrade a primary dependency:

-- Add a minimal version specifier a `requirements/*.in`
+- Add a minimal version specifier to a `requirements/*.in`
-    - e.g. `Django>=2.2` in `requirements/base.in`
+    - e.g. `flake8>=3.7` in `requirements/dev.in`
 - Recompile

-To upgrade a transitive dependency:
+Upgrade a transitive dependency:

 - Remove it from all `requirements/*.txt`
 - OR add it to a `requirements/*.in`
 - Recompile

+However, this might not be necessary, because transitive dependencies should be upgraded as needed when a primary dependency is upgraded.